ig3/srf/README.md

    * Yellow (slow): new cards at intervals
    * Red (stop): no new cards
  * Cards due
- * New cards in the past 24 hours
+ * New cards in the current calendar day
  * Minutes studied in the past 24 hours
  * Predicted minutes to study in the next 24 hours